decorative nodes

 Our nation’s future is in question.
 Science and technology must guide the way forward.

-decorative pink circle decorative grey node with dots
+decorative pink circle

 decorative blue circle